MicroEJ/docs/PlatformDeveloperGuide/sp.rst

 Platform ``source/MICROJVM/include`` folder contains the C functions for accessing the database.

-To embed the SP database in your binary file, the XML file description must be processed by the SP compiler.
+To embed the :ref:`[SP] <esr-specifications>` database in your binary file, the XML file description must be processed by the :ref:`[SP] <esr-specifications>` compiler.
 This compiler generates a binary file (.o) that will be linked to the overall application by the linker.
 It also generates two descriptions of the block ID constants, one in Java and one in C. These constants can be used by either the Java or the